Bad design can have negative impacts on your brand. It can cost you in lost revenue!

 Consider some of the following:

-• Are your images pixelated .jpegs (very bad).
+• Are your images poor quality .jpegs?

+A while back I was contacted by the marketing manager of a local company.
+They had been competing for large government contracts – but kept losing the bids.
 Taking a deeper look at their overall image, I wanted to see how they were presenting themselves.
 The goal was to see if I could gain a better sense of what the underlying issues may be.
-Ones that may be working against them such as bad design.
+Could bad design be working against them?

 At first look, their brand image looked juvenile.
 Apparently their logo had been designed years ago by the owner’s 14 year old daughter.
 While that may have been great when the business was getting started, it was time to let it go.
 In its current state, it looked like hand-drawn balloon letters.
 For a company that wanted to communicate hi-tech services to government agencies, it was not working in their favor.
-It was time for something professionally designed.
+It was time for something professionally designed!

 Countless businesses – large and small recognize when it may be time to let go of the old and bring in the new.
 Yes, rebranding your business image may initially be a chunk of change.
 However, the price of not doing so may ultimately be far more costly in the long run!

 Look at Apple’s original logo from 1976.
 It certainly did not look as polished as it does now!

 Do Note: A logo alone does not sell a brand.
 It is however, part of a business strategy which can assist in defining your business to the outside world.